Our first of three Christmas celebrations was a quiet family affair.

 So I drug myself out of bed and hobbled downstairs with stocking stuffers and “Santa gifts” to set up the tree.

 We don’t wrap out Santa gifts, and with older kids, there aren’t usually any intricate toys to assemble so it didn’t take long.
-David is quite the little drummer, and he was requesting a set of cymbals to add to the drum set that he got for Christmas a few years ago.
-Rebecca has been coveting her sister’s RipStik so we got her one of her own.
-And Caroline was coveting Rebecca’s white board, so we got HER one of HER own!
+D is quite the little drummer, and he was requesting a set of cymbals to add to the drum set that he got for Christmas a few years ago.
+R has been coveting her sister’s RipStik so we got her one of her own.
+And C was coveting R’s white board, so we got HER one of HER own!
 LOL!!

 They don’t really believe in Santa, but they play along.
-Well, Rebecca plays along.
-She WANTS to believe, but Caroline doesn’t cut her any slack.
+Well, R plays along.
+She WANTS to believe, but C doesn’t cut her any slack.
 She thinks the whole tradition is riconkulous, and doesn’t mind saying so.
 I’ve schooled her about not sharing her sentiments with the kids in the neighborhood, but unfortunately I think that ship has sailed.

-Speaking of playing along, Rebecca wanted to set out cookies for Santa.
+Speaking of playing along, R wanted to set out cookies for Santa.
 She made these with a friend earlier in the day.

 They all eventually woke up and enjoyed their presents.